abr-98/abr-98/README.md

 ### Hi there!!
 I am Abhijit 👋

-#### I am a CSE grad from NIT Durgapur and a Machine Learning Enthusiast
+#### I am a data engineer at siemens healthineers and a masters students at Liverpool JM university.

-## My Interests are:

-- Computer Vision
-- Neural Networks
-- Machine Learning
-- Natural language processing
-- Reinforcement Learning

 ## My details: